Muse, News & ReviewsBack to Contents

 In the charts, the song reached number 6 in the UK, topped the charts in Austria, Germany and New Zealand and made the top 10 in several other countries

-Released as the 3rd track in the band’s self titled album in 1975, the track is very melody driven, with Benny’s piano initially taking the lead at the start of the song with a classical style interlude in D minor, which was an adventurous song introduction in a time where punk rock was beginning to dominate the airwaves.
+Released as the 3rd track on ABBA’s self-titled album in 1975, the track is very melody driven, with Benny’s piano initially taking the lead at the start of the song with a classical style interlude in D minor, which was an adventurous song introduction in a time where punk rock was beginning to dominate the airwaves.
 The song is then complimented by a solo vocal from Agnetha, who reportedly had bad memories of recording this song, telling The Sun in 2013: “Frida and I were very tired of the choruses.
 I don’t know how many times we had to sing them to make them big, but we’d had enough of that song that day”.

 The chorus then kicks in with a crash of a cymbal, changing the song from a mournful, passionate ballad into an upbeat, driven pop track.
 As with most ABBA choruses, multiple overlays of each vocal was recorded, each being EQed narrowly in order to create multiple layers to the same line, an innovative technique which helped to pioneer the band’s unique sound.
 After this, the song once again transforms into another genre - rock, with a stellar chord progression of Bb, Db, Eb and F complimented by the uproar of a distorted electric guitar sounding like a plane taking off to new, and exciting musical ground.